jhassan12/Path-Finding-Visualizer/README.md

 To place a start cell (RED) or finish cell (GREEN), right-click on any tile.
 Note, you can only place the finish cell after you have placed the start cell.

+To clear a cell, right-click on any non-empty cell.

 To place obstacles, simply left-click and drag your mouse over the tiles.

 To run the algorithm, press 'd' on your keyboard.